ryanwhowe/websocket-workshop/README.md

 "auth": {
     "wampcra": {
       "type": "dynamic",
-      "authenticator": "phpyork.auth"
+      "authenticator": "ws-workshop.auth"
     }
   }
 ```

-The worker will act just like a regular client and register a procedure, specified above as "phpyork.auth"
+The worker will act just like a regular client and register a procedure, specified above as "ws-workshop.auth"
 This means the worker itself needs a role, which we can add now.
-We'll go back to the "yorkshire" realm
+We'll go back to the "wsWorkshop" realm
 for this next step.

 ```